Nursing Assistant PCT 101

 Refresher Prep for Test

-Allowed your CNA license to lapse?
-Completed our CNA class more than 6 months ago and haven’t tested yet?
+Allowed your NA license to lapse?
+Completed our NA class more than 6 months ago and haven’t tested yet?

-Refresh your training with up-to-date skills for the State of Florida CNA Exam
+Refresh your training with up-to-date skills for the State of Florida NA Exam.

 Sample Job Description